wyfo/apischema/docs/validation.md

 Validation of list field can require to raise several exception, one for each bad elements.
 With `raise`, this is not possible, because you can raise only once.

 However, *apischema* provides a way or raising as many errors as needed by using `yield`.
-Moreover, with this syntax, it is possible to add a "path" to the error to precise its location in the validated data.
+Moreover, with this syntax, it is possible to add a "path" (see [below](#error-path)) to the error to precise its location in the validated data.
 This path will be added to the `loc` key of the error.

 ```python
 {!validator_yield.py!}